-This plain toe blucher is a simple, streamlined shoe that would look great with a suit.
-But because of the slightly more casual derby-style construction of this shoe, it’s also an option that can suit more casual outfits.
+This plain toe blucher is a simple, streamlined shoe that looks great with a suit.
+However, this shoe’s slightly more casual derby-style construction also makes it an option for more casual outfits.
 Alden was founded in 1884 and is one of (if not the) most respected American shoemakers still in business today.
 Yes, these shoes are expensive.
 But with premium cordovan leather construction, a Goodyear storm welt, and made-in-America manufacturing, these shoes are a worthwhile investment.

-Jeans, chinos, suits and even shorts.
-Loafers are truly the shoes that can do it all, and Bass is the brand that can best lay claim to the creation of the slip-on penny loafer.
-The Bass Weejun has all the hallmarks of a classic penny loafer, including a leather panel across the top of the shoe with a small window (where people would store lucky pennies), distinctive “beef roll” stitching on the edges of the shoes, and mocassin stitching across the vamp.
-They’re an old-school shoe that’s back in style in a big way, and while they’re a little more casual than the average dress shoe (or even the average loafer) don’t be afraid to wear these with your favorite suits.
+Jeans, chinos, suits, shorts — loafers are truly the shoes that can do it all, and Bass is the brand that can best lay claim to creating the slip-on penny loafer.
+The Logan Flat Strap Weejun has all the hallmarks of a classic penny loafer, including a leather panel across the top of the shoe with a small window (where people would store lucky pennies), distinctive “beef roll” stitching on the edges of the shoes, and moccasin stitching across the vamp.
+They’re an old-school shoe that’s back in style in a big way, and while they’re a little more casual than the average dress shoe (or even the average loafer), don’t be afraid to wear these with your favorite suits.

 BEST FOR TUXEDOS

-There are two common tracks you can take when choosing shoes for eveningwear.
+A good tux shoe calls for shiny patent leather, and the Dante is a great choice.
+There are two typical tracks you can take when choosing shoes for eveningwear.
 You can go for high-shine, patent leather.
 Or, there’s the laid-back but still-elegant velvet shoe.
-This Venetian slip-on loafer from Magnanni is the latter, and it embodies the formal yet somewhat louche look of a velvet shoe.
-It’s a great option for anyone suiting up in a tux who wants to make a fashion-forward statement without actually breaking any of the rules of formalwear.
-It’s available in black or blue velvet.
+This lace-up derby from Magnanni is the former, and it embodies the formal look we normally associate with a tuxedo.
+It’s an excellent option for anyone suiting up in a tux who wants to stick to the most classic definition of evening formalwear.

 11. R.M.
 Williams Comfort Craftsman Chelsea Boots